Murmuration-Labs/bitscreen/new_user_tutorial.md

 This process will install and configure two of the main components of the filtering process: the BitScreen Updater and the BitScreen Plugin.

   * The BitScreen Updater tool is used to fetch and store the lists of filters you want to use from the server, and to provide them to the BitScreen Plugin, which in turn communicates with the Lotus Node.
-  * **Note:** When this prompt appears during the setup process: `Would you like to authenticate the BitScreen Updater with your CLI credentials?` You can optionally use the BitScreen-CLI login credentials for the Updater as well.
+  * **Note:** During setup, you will have the option to use the BitScreen-CLI login credentials for the Updater as well.
 We recommend doing so!

 To confirm that the BitScreen setup was done properly in Lotus, please check the following: